Last Updated: March 26, 2026

 Payara show up periodically in the aquarium trade, but they’re not a species you’ll find at your average local fish store.
 They’re typically available through specialty monster fish dealers and occasionally through online retailers.
 Prices vary significantly based on size, with juveniles starting around $30-50 and larger specimens commanding much higher prices.

-Check with Flip Aquatics and Dan’s Fish for availability, though keep in mind that this is a highly specialized species that may not always be in stock.
+Check with Flip Aquatics and Dan’s Fish for availability, though this is a highly specialized species that will not always be in stock.
 All payara in the trade are wild-caught, so availability depends on seasonal collection from South American exporters.

 Before you buy, I strongly recommend having your entire setup running and stable before the fish arrives.
 A payara dropped into a newly set up tank is a payara that’s unlikely to survive.
 Have the filtration cycled, the flow dialed in, and a reliable source of appropriate food lined up before you bring one home.